heroku/non-master-default-branch/README.md

 # non-master-default-branch
-This repo is here for testing purposes
+This repo is here for testing purposes.

+The default branch is `not_master`.